tgquintela/tgquintela.github.io/_notes/measures_to_evaluate_and_decide_in_ml.md

 ---
-title: "# Measures to evaluate and decide in ML
+title: "Measures to evaluate and decide in ML"
-"
 collection: notes
+order_item: 154
 permalink: /notes/measures_to_evaluate_and_decide_in_ml
 date: 2016-06-01
+Tags:
+  - Data Science
+  - Machine Learning
+  - List
 ---

-# Measures to evaluate and decide in ML

-2016-06-01

 Here is presented a collection of main measures useful to apply in Data Science and Machine Learning algorithms.
 That is a collection of association rules and performance measures and tools.